05063068/rt-backend/README.md

 * Generic window tagging.
 Release windows are provided as an array of free-form tags (instead of separate 'theaterical' and 'dvd' categories)
 * Rudimentary TV data support.
 * Name change from cummulative_boxoffice to cumulative_boxoffice
+* MovieCast now presented as MoviePersonnel, which has the 5 personnel types broken out separately.
+Actors can be limited with the 'actorsLimit' filter.

 ## Setup and Build Notes